|

 stack with the left-hand side of the rule, to be

-can be strictly type checked and contain arbitrary
+strictly type checked and contain arbitrary information.

-information.
-In addition, the lexical analyzer can
+In addition, the lexical analyzer can provide the same

-provide the same kinds of values for tokens, if
+kinds of values for tokens, if desired.

-An action is an arbitrary C statement and as such can
+An action is an arbitrary C statement and as such can do

-statements enclosed in curly braces '{' and '}'.
-The
+enclosed in curly braces '{' and '}'.
+The statements

-statements shall not contain unbalanced curly brace
+shall not contain unbalanced curly brace preprocessing

 Certain pseudo-variables can be used in the action.